civicrm/civicrm-dev-docs/docs/buildkit/cividist.md

 ## Setup: Register your forks

+!!! note
-Note: If you use forks, you should do so consistently across all repos (even if you don't have any customizations on one repo or another).
+    If you use forks, you should do so consistently across all repos (even if you don't have any customizations on one repo or another).
 The goal is to consistently name the `remote`s and `branch`es across all repos.

 ```
 cd build/dist/src